 Do you remember Moses having horns?
 Well, being a human, why would he?
 That’s what we thought until someone reported a alternate memory of Moses having horns.
 After a Google search of “Moses with horns“, you can see statues and other artwork of Moses with horns, although others show him without them.
 Could this be a Mandela Effect that is still transitioning?
 Keep an eye on this one because maybe soon you will not be able to find any of the images you are able to find now.

-The Mona Lisa is one of the most famous art pieces in history, created by Leonardo da Vinci, so professionals and art students would know exactly what the picture looks like after seeing it many times and studying it for numerous hours.
+The Mona Lisa is one of the most famous art pieces in history, created by Leonardo da Vinci, so professionals and art students would know exactly what the picture looks like after seeing it many times and admiring it for numerous hours.
 However, these kinds of people and many more have noticed many changes in the Mona Lisa over time, theoretically caused by the Mandela Effect.
 There are discrepancies with her smile and her overall appearance.

 She looks more youthful in the current picture and many believe their alternate memory is correct and the famous picture has indeed changed.
 How do you remember the Mona Lisa?
 Let us know your thoughts and if you are experiencing this alternate memory in the comments below.